-- 8.1.1.
+- 6.1.1.
 Faculty members who hold a terminal degree at the time of employment will normally be awarded the rank of assistant professor when hired.
-Faculty members who are hired with degrees and certificates other than terminal degrees will be hired at the instructor level. - 8.1.2.
+Faculty members who are hired with degrees and certificates other than terminal degrees will be hired at the instructor level. - 6.1.2.
 A faculty member who holds the rank of instructor may be advanced to the rank of assistant professor at the time of their fourth-year (pre-tenure) review.
+The criteria for advancement is the same criteria as the fourth year review.
 The candidate should request rank advancement at that time in connection with the review.
-The FET and then the ATC shall include in its review a recommendation for or against advancement and the recommendations shall be forwarded to the VPAA.
+The FET and then the ATC shall include in its review a recommendation for or against rank advancement and the recommendations shall be forwarded to the VPAA.
 The VPAA will review the recommendations and submit them together with his or her own recommendation to the President who will make a final recommendation to the Board of Trustees.
-If a faculty member is not advanced to the rank of assistant professor at the time of their fourth-year (pre-tenure) review, he/she may apply for advancement in subsequent years, but must undergo another review by the FET and ATC and submit his/her dossier and address concerns that resulted in denial of the previous request for rank advancement.
+If a faculty member is not advanced to the rank of assistant professor at the time of their fourth-year (pre-tenure) review, he/she may apply for rank advancement in subsequent years, but must undergo another review by the FET and ATC and submit his/her dossier and address concerns that resulted in denial of the previous request for rank advancement.
 The criteria for rank advancement are the same as the criteria for tenure.
+Under normal circumstances, the rank of assistant professor should be achieved by the time tenure is awarded.

-8.2.
+6.2.
 Advancement to Associate Professor